johnnygoblue/treasureIsland/README.md

 covering the search area, while queue-based routing covers the search area in ever-increasing radii.

-### The Search Pattern
+### The Search Order

-When discovering new locations use the Search Pattern to determine the order of investigation.
-By default the search pattern is North, East, South, West.
-Any expedition can choose another search pattern at the command line.
+When discovering new locations use the Search Order to determine the order of investigation.
+By default the search order is North, East, South, West.
+Any expedition can choose another search order at the command line.

 ### The Hunt Algorithm